Best Wireless Headphones for TV That Allow Others to Hear

 If you can hear sounds but struggle to understand words, it’s a common sign of mild hearing loss.
 This is because hearing loss often affects high-frequency sounds first, which is where the consonants that give speech its clarity live.
 Sounds like “s,” “f,” and “th” become muddled, making it feel like everyone on screen is mumbling.
 So, while you can hear the low-frequency rumble of a car engine, the crisp consonants in a character’s speech get lost.
 This is why you might ask someone to repeat themselves, even in a quiet room—it’s not about volume, it’s about clarity.

-How TV Volume Affects Everyone in the Room
+The TV Volume Battle: How It Affects Everyone

 When you can’t make out the dialogue, your first instinct is to turn up the volume.
 But this often creates a new problem: the TV becomes uncomfortably loud for everyone else in the room.
 This can lead to the classic “volume war,” where the remote is passed back and forth, and nobody is happy with the sound level.
 Simply making everything louder doesn’t necessarily make the dialogue clearer; it just amplifies all the background noise and music, too.
 Using assistive listening devices helps you hear the TV better without bothering others.
 They send sound directly to your ears, making it clearer and letting you control your own volume.